IdeaCore/Titanium-probtn-android/README.md

 1. Sign up to pizzabtn.heroku.com
 2. Register your app: create new application, select it's platform (Android) and BundleID (root package name of your app)
 3. Choose the site to promote in your application.
-4. Integrate PizzaButton with your application
+4. Integrate PizzaButton with your application using the following instructions:

 Integrating PizzaBtn SDK with your Android application
 -----